Shreyaprasad21/A_Basic_Chatbot/README.md

-# PROJECT 2 - COLLEGE QUERY CHATBOT
+# A BASIC CHATBOT
-This project has been done as a part of my internship program at Nexus Info.
-This is the second project of my internship, where I utilized natural language processing and sentiment analysis to create a robust chatbot for answering college-related queries.
-The internship was conducted remotely, allowing me to collaborate with professionals and enhance my skills in a virtual environment.
+This project has been developed as a personal project where I utilized natural language processing and sentiment analysis to create a robust chatbot for answering general queries.
+Working on this project allowed me to enhance my skills in natural language processing and sentiment analysis in a self-paced environment.

 ## Contents
 1. [Introduction](#introduction)